theyak/Tau2/README.md

 Therefore I recommend something like the [Nette Framework](https://nette.org/), which is really more a set of utility routines than a framework, or [Opulence](https://github.com/opulencephp/Opulence).

-Most of the functions in the original library are now better used by more modern libraries.
+When Tau was originally written, circa 2010-2012, there weren't a whole lot of libraries that had similar functionality as Tau.
+Today, most of the functions in the original library are now better used by more modern libraries.
 Here are some examples:
 * TauHttp can be replaced with [Requests](https://github.com/rmccue/Requests)
 * TauDb can be replaced with [dibiphp](https://github.com/dg/dibi), [Nette Database](https://doc.nette.org/en/2.4/database), or [pdox](https://github.com/izniburak/pdox).